SaberRepublic/Brewboard/README.md

 Format is EagleCAD schematic, board layout, and library

-Brewboard Is a Shield for FX-SaberOS based soundboards.
-Its Designed to be as small as possible, and does the following;
+Brewboard is a carrier board for an Arduino Nano, DFPlayer and GY-521 accelerometer.
+It is designed to make it easy and cheap to build a homebrew soundboard for your saber or other custom props.
+While it's not as small as other choices on the market it is cheap fully opensource and full-featured.
+You can use different firmware solutions or roll your own.

  - Connects Arduino Nano, DFPlayer, and GY-521
  - Supports Neo-Pixel and RGB/RGBW Star LEDs and string blades* (with added MOSFETs and resitors)

-Brewboard is uses 0805 resitors and sot23 MOSFETs to keep it's footprint small.
+ - Uses 0805 resitors and sot23 MOSFETs to keep it's footprint small.

 You can direct order a board from here;